 The DJ Touch is a portable turntable touchscreen and interactive LED display.

 The device relies on the concept of frustrated total internal reflection (FTIR) to detect user motion on an acrylic surface.
 Using a camera system and infrared LED setup, these blobs of infrared light are read into the microprocessor and detected using a dynamic thresholding algorithm.
 The data is streamed over serial using the FT232R USB connection and a compatible program on the user interface emulates the turntable motion.
 We have also written up additional code that uses the blob tracking for simple mouse movement.
-Using MATLAB's powerful image processing library, more complex interactions can be coded.
+As we have set up the input into MATLAB, it is trivial to code more complex interactions using the powerful image processing software libraries.

 High Level Design